 How to support the transition:

-Drop the third nap and move bedtime earlier for a few weeks (as early as 5:30pm) Expect some crankiness at first — your baby will adjust Stick with the new rhythm for at least 3–5 days to help it settle
+- Stick with the new rhythm for at least 3–5 days to help it settle

-This transition happens later — ideally between 14 and 18 months — though some babies make the switch earlier.
+This transition happens later — ideally between 15 and 18 months — though some babies make the switch as young as 12 months.

 Signs your baby may be ready: